PlushZ/master-thesis-presentation/slides.md

 - Using venn upset diagram, I analyzed intersections between sets of results and determined which samples were correctly detected by which tool (in terms of the lineages expected) and how similar the results were between tools.
 - Each column corresponds to a set of obtained results from certain tools (COJAC, Lineagespot, Freyja), and bar charts on top show the size of the set of tool’s results.
 The first row in the figure is completely empty, while 1 sample is expected to be detected but was not.
 This specigic sample is expected to contain only unknown synthetic lineage.
 - 2
-- Distplot: distribution of the proportion of lineage detected by Freyja and COJAC among samples in the Single lineage group was plotted.
-Looking at fig of distribution, I conclude that for single lineage detection, the results of lineage proportion from COJAC and Freyja are from 0.9 to 1.
-- However, some differences between Freyja and COJAC results are observed.
-Freyja showed a lower proportion of expected lineage, while for COJAC the proportion tends to 1 which is good because it's expected.
-So, COJAC results for the single lineage group are closer to what was expected.
-- 3
 - Parallel coordinates plot was generated for 22 samples where single lineage was expected.
 - For a single lineage group of samples compare Delta, BA.1, BA.2 lineage proportions detected by Freyja and COJAC with each other as well as with expected proportion.
 The left axis represents the expected proportion of the lineage, the middle axis represents the proportion of the lineage detected by COJAC, while the right axis represents the proportion of the lineage detected by Freyja.
 - Overall, proportions of lineages expected and detected by COJAC and Freyja close to each other